 Best Schools for Highly Paid Animal Science Graduates in Wisconsin

 University of Wisconsin - Madison earned the #1 spot in our 2021 rankings.
-Wisconsin is a fairly large public school located in the city of Madison.
+UW - Madison is a fairly large public school located in the large city of Madison.
 Students who receive their bachelor's in animal science from the school go on to jobs that make an average salary of $36,500.

-Animal Science majors at Wisconsin take out an average of $20,254 in student loans while working on their bachelor's degree.
+On average, animal science graduates from UW - Madison take out $20,254 in student loans while working on their bachelor's degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $218.Request Information

 The average amount in student loans that animal science majors at UW - Platteville take out while working on their bachelor's is $19,156.
 The average monthly payment of a loan this size is about $202, assuming that the borrower is on a 10-year repayment plan.Request Information